CanonicalLtd/maas-docs/en/nodes-kernels.md

 To set the default minimum enlistment and commissioning kernel (based on Ubuntu
-release: GA kernel) for all machines visit the 'General' tab of the 'Settings' page and select a kernel in the 'Default Minimum Kernel Version' field of the *Commissioning* section	.
+release: GA kernel) for all machines visit the 'General' tab of the 'Settings' page and select a kernel in the 'Default Minimum Kernel Version' field of the *Commissioning* section.
 Don't forget to click 'Save'.

 ![default minimum kernel][img__2.2_default-minimum-kernel]